iron-io/iron_mq_php/README.md

 ### Update Queue Information

-Same as create queue
+Same as create queue.
 A push queue couldn't be changed into a pull queue, so vice versa too.

 ### Add/Remove Subscribers on a Queue